tanvirkhanja001/Scrapper-Saver/README.md

 # Scrapper And Saver
-This will allow us to scrap any Table from a Webside.
+This will allow us to scrap any Table.
 And save that table to a CSV file format

 # Usage
 Just add this lines of code inside your project